Faculty Handbook: Policies Governing Faculty Service

 - Permission to carry over such credit must be requested in writing by the employee and approved by the President in advance of the commencement of vacation accrual.
 The President may approve a modified application of the regulation where circumstances warrant, not to exceed the earned vacation allowance for two years.

 Family and Medical Leave

 (The Family and Medical Leave Act of 1993 - CFR 29-825)

-The federal Family and Medical Leave Act (FMLA) entitles you, if you meet its definition of eligible employee (see below), to a total of twelve work weeks of leave during any twelve-month period for one of the following reasons:
+The federal Family and Medical Leave Act (FMLA) entitles you, if you meet its definition of eligible employee (see below), to a total of 12 work weeks of leave during any 12-month period for one of the following reasons:

-- the care of your spouse, child, or parent who has a serious health condition; or
+- The care of your spouse, child or parent who has a serious health condition;

-- a serious health condition that makes you unable to perform the functions of your job.
+- A serious health condition that makes you unable to perform the functions of your job; or

 For the complete text of policy and procedures regarding Family and Medical Leave and employee and institution responsibilities, see the Human Resources web site and the text in the Staff Handbook at http://hr.uark.edu/currentemployees/153.aspx